-Credit risk is the risk of financial loss to the Company if counterparties do not fulfill their contractual obligations.
-The most significant exposure to this risk is relative to the following:
+Credit risk is the risk of financial loss to the Company if counterparties to financial instruments do not fulfill their contractual obligations.
+The Company's exposure to this risk is relative to the following:

 Cash and cash equivalents consist of cash bank balances and short-term deposits.
 The Company's short-term investments are held with a Canadian chartered bank and are monitored to ensure a stable return.
 The Company's short-term investments currently consist of term deposits as it is not the Company's policy to utilize complex, higher-risk investment vehicles.